 OFFUTT: Yes, there was an element of secrecy to it that I grew up with.
 I don't know what the impact would've been.
 I mean, Dad was - he was obsessed with sex, and he would talk about it, but obliquely, you know?
 He would often make jokes in sort of a naughty style of comments and all.
 But there was still a pall of secrecy that hung over the house that we all, you know, felt, or at least, certainly, I did.
 So as far as the impact, I'm not really sure, you know, other than it could have motivated me to write memoir, for example, which is the opposite of a pseudonymous, secret writing life.

 GROSS: Oh, that's true.
 That's a really good point.
 And I wonder how you feel about this forthcoming memoir about your father because you will be exposing all of the secrets he kept throughout his life, all the pseudonyms that he wrote under, everything that he hid from his family and from his neighbors.

 GROSS: Yeah, do you - does it worry you that maybe your father would be upset?
 Or do you think your father would be happy that finally it can be revealed what a genius he was, you know, 'cause I know he saw himself that way?

 So to answer the question, how would he feel about it?
-Yes, you know, in a way, this book to a certain extent is fulfilling his own prophecy that he made about his legacy in the world.
-If it's true - I don't know if it'll wind up true or not - but he would really have enjoyed it, yes.
+Yes, you know, in a way, this book, to a certain extent, is fulfilling the - his own prophecy that he made about his legacy in the world.
+If it's true - I don't know if it'll wind up true or not, but he would really have enjoyed it, yes.